openeuropa/bootstrap-component-library/docs/developing.md

 #### Stories

-Stories are the demos that storybook will present in the styleguide, the default stories are defined in the components folder, this can be used also by any of the other themes and be combined with custom stories belonging to the project's specific styleguide.
+Stories are the demos that storybook will present in the styleguide, the default stories are defined in the components folder as a `*.story.js` file, these stories can be used by any of the themes and be combined with custom stories belonging to the project's styleguide.
-Mind the fact that the stories defined in the package folders are not directly used by storybook, they are copied in a `bcl-stories` folder available in each theme, these files are not versioned, the place where to act to modify any existing story file is the `src/components/{component}` folder, instead.
+The folder containing all the stories in a theme package is `storybook`, the default stories are copied in `storybook/bcl-stories` while the new or overriding ones can be defined in `storybook/stories`.

 ##### Combining stories in the theme packages

-All the default stories are used by default by all the different themes, but they can also be cherry-picked in order to combine them with different stories defined by the single projects.
+All the default stories are used by default by all the different themes, but they can also be cherry-picked in order to combine them with the stories defined by the single projects.
 There is one file in each theme, in the `src/themes/{theme}/storybook/stories` folder, called `bcl-stories.js` where a list of the stories to be excluded can